-As COVID-19 continues to spread around the globe, the National Committee introduces a special multimedia series of expert interviews that examines the potential economic, social, and political impact of the coronavirus outbreak, and its long-term implications for U.S.-China relations and the citizens of both countries.
+As COVID-19 continued its spread around the globe, the National Committee introduced a special multimedia series of expert interviews that examines the potential economic, social, and political impact of the coronavirus outbreak, and its long-term implications for U.S.-China relations and the citizens of both countries.

 Coronavirus Economic Impact: U.S.-China Commercial Relations, Challenges and Opportunities